KellyBlack/Precalculus/documentation/source/exponentials.rst

 * Determine if a given function is one-to-one.
 The function can be given in graphical, tabular, or algebraic forms.

+* Explicitly show that a function is one-to-one or demonstrate why a function is not one-to-one.

 * Use the horizontal line test to determine if a function is one-to-one.

 * Determine the inverse of a given function.
 The function can be given in tabular or algebraic forms.

 * Determine the domain and range of the inverse of a function.
 The function can be given in graphical, tabular, or algebraic forms.

+* Limit the domain of a function that is not one-to-one so that an inverse can be defined on the resulting restricted domain.

 Goals for Section 3.2 of the book